blaisebarrette/QR-Code-generator-ULP-for-Fusion-electronic/README.md

 - Thanks to the PythonAnywhere team for hosting the QR code generation service
 - Thanks to the Eagle/Fusion360 community for feedback and suggestions
+- Thanks to all contributors for language translations